Payroll - Employment Allowance

 Where is the Employment Allowance Recorded?

 The amount of the claim is posted to Employment Allowance Recovered account as a reduction in expenses and as a reduction in payroll liabilities in an account called Employment Allowance.
-Both of these accounts have been newly added.

 Simply pay the amount of PAYE and NIC deductions (including the Employment Allowance) by the 19th of the next month as normal.
 The Payroll Run Summary Report provides the detail on a payroll-by-payroll basis.